1984 Syrian coup attempt: Split and conflict

-In November 1983 Hafez Assad, a diabetic, had a heart attack complicated by phlebitis and was forced to go to the hospital.
+On 12 November 1983 Hafez Assad, a diabetic, had a heart attack complicated by phlebitis and was forced to go to the hospital.
 But he established a six-member committee to run the country composed of Abdul Halim Khaddam, Abdullah al-Ahmar, Mustafa Tlass, Hikmat al-Shihabi, Abdul Rauf al-Kasm and Zuhair Masharqa.
 Rifaat was not included, and the council consisted entirely of close Sunni Muslim loyalists to Hafez, who were mostly lightweights in the military-security establishment.
 This caused unease in the Alawi-dominated officer corps (especially Defence Brigades), and several high-ranking officers began rallying around Rifaat, while others remained loyal to Hafez's instructions: all this triggered a succession crisis.
 On 13 November, after visiting his brother in the hospital, Rifaat al-Assad reportedly announced his candidacy for president; he did not believe Assad would be able to continue ruling the country.
 When he did not receive support from Assad's inner circle, he made, in the words of historian Hanna Batatu, "abominably lavish" promises to win them over.

 Although it is unclear if any top officials supported Rifaat al-Assad, most did not.
 He lacked his brother's stature and charisma, and was vulnerable to charges of corruption.
 His Defense Brigades were viewed with suspicion by the upper leadership and throughout society; they were considered corrupt, poorly disciplined and indifferent to human suffering.
 Rifaat al-Assad also lacked military support; officers and soldiers resented the Defense Companies' monopoly of Damascus' security, their separate intelligence services and prisons and their higher pay.
 He did not abandon the hope of succeeding his brother, opting to take control of the country through his post as Commander of Defense Companies.
 In what became known as the "poster war", personnel from the Defense Companies replaced posters of Assad in Damascus with those of Rifaat al-Assad.
 The security service, still loyal to Hafez, responded by replacing Rifaat al-Assad's posters with Hafez's.
 The poster war lasted for a week until Assad's health improved.

 Shortly after the poster war, all of Rifaat al-Assad's proteges were removed from positions of power.
 This decree nearly sparked a clash between the Defense Brigades and the Republican Guard on 27 February 1984, but conflict was avoided by Rifaat al-Assad's appointment as one of three Vice Presidents on 11 March.
 He acquired this post by surrendering his position as Commander of Defense Companies to a Hafez supporter.
 Rifaat al-Assad was succeeded as Defense Companies head by his son-in-law.